BEFORE YOU LEAVE THE USA

 Travelers checks are still possible, but there are fewer places that will take checks instead of cash.

-When you arrive in Salamanca, take a taxi to the dormitory.
-It works like a hotel.
+The dormitory works like a hotel.
 They will have your reservation and will check you in and give you keys.

 Can a friend or family member spend the weekend in the dormitory room?

 No. After 23:00 non-residents are prohibited in the rooms.
-So, unfortunately friends or family will have to stay elsewhere.
+So, unfortunately, friends or family will have to stay elsewhere.
 There are good hotels and hostels nearby.
 One of our students snuck a friend into the dorm through the kitchen at night and was caught by the security cameras.

 Is there other security?